 Are We Out of Limbo?

 Not yet.
 Because insurance issues relating to TNCs are a fairly new concept, there is little to no case law or firm application of current statutory law.
 However, based on the popularity of these applications, their rapidly growing use and availability throughout the world, and the various local, state, and federal laws that effect drivers, we believe that insurance companies themselves can proactively begin to implement practices and procedures to avoid improper or fraudulent claim reporting, establish mechanisms to obtain evidence of TNC-related work by suspect insureds, and possibly tailor new and/or excess policies that would apply directly to TNC drivers.

 While the Departments of Insurance in both Texas and California are keeping their eyes on TNCs, it is important for insurance companies and coverage counsel to be aware of the issues related to these services, as well as the means by which insureds could ‘beat the system’ and obtain coverage under their personal insurance policies by simply not reporting TNC activity.
-Parker Straus, LLP is actively reviewing any and all new developments, both locally and nationwide, in order to provide the best advice and assistance with the future handling of these rapidly evolving issues.
+Parker, LLP Attorneys at Law is actively reviewing any and all new developments, both locally and nationwide, in order to provide the best advice and assistance with the future handling of these rapidly evolving issues.

-Parker Straus, LLP attorneys Michael P. Fullam and Allison R. Brauer co-wrote a full article addressing these issues that can be found on the firm’s website under the News & Events section.
-Fullam specializes in contracts and works in the San Diego office of Parker Straus, LLP.
+Parker, LLP Attorneys at Law attorneys Michael P. Fullam and Allison R. Brauer co-wrote a full article addressing these issues that can be found on the firm’s website under the News & Events section.
+Fullam specializes in contracts and works in the San Diego office of Parker, LLP Attorneys at Law.
 Brauer specializes in insurance coverage and works in the Parker Straus, LLP main office in Dallas.